XternA/income-generator/README.md

 - **On-the-fly-update** - Tool can be updated on the fly whilst preserving config settings.
 - **Local Config** - Config file is auto-generated and stored locally, including credentials.
 - **Resource Limit** - Easily apply resource limit based on system hardware.
-- **Selective Apps** - Enable or disable the application of your choice to deploy.
+- **Selective Apps** - Enable or disable the application of your choice to deploy and earn.

-📖 Refer to the [**Wiki**](../../wiki) is strongly recommended for more details and in-depth instructions.
+- **Quick Actions** -  CLI commands for common operations without launching the tool.

 ## Getting Started 🚥
 ### Prerequisite 📦
 **The tool configures and runs everything in a containerized virtualized environment isolated from the host.**

-- A 64-bit machine, though it's possible to run on a 32-bit machine, but with certain performance limitations, specifically with lower memory availability.
+- A 64-bit machine.
+It is possible to run on a 32-bit machine, but expect performance or compatibility limitations.
 - A minimum of 4GB is recommended to ensure the most resource available and for future expansions.
 - ARM architecture devices, such as Raspberry Pi, Apple Silicon, etc, require  an emulation layer such as [**qemu-user-static (qus)**](https://github.com/dbhi/qus) to run x86 architecture applications on ARM.
-Installing docker via the tool will enable this automatically.
+Automatically configured seamlessly through the tool.
-- For Windows,  [**WSL2**](https://learn.microsoft.com/en-us/windows/wsl/install) and [**Winget**](https://learn.microsoft.com/en-us/windows/package-manager) will be required.
+- On Windows, [**WSL2**](https://learn.microsoft.com/en-us/windows/wsl/install) and [**Winget**](https://learn.microsoft.com/en-us/windows/package-manager) is required.

 ### Quick Start Guide ⚙️
 If the prerequisites are met based on the platform, you can simply follow the quick start guide, otherwise, refer to the [**Wiki**](../../wiki) for the full setup procedure.